aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/spec-lang.md

 The soundness of the abstraction is the responsibility of the specifier and not verified by the Move Prover.

-> NOTE: The abstract/concrete properties should only be used with opaque specifications, but the Move Prover will currently not generate an error if not.
+> NOTE: The abstract/concrete properties should only be used with opaque specifications, but the Move Prover will currently not generate an error message even though they are not used with opaque specifications.

 > NOTE: The `modifies` clause does not currently support abstract/concrete.
 Also, if no modifies is given, the modified state will be computed from the implementation anyway, possibly conflicting with `[abstract]` properties.